The Craft Beer Marketing Playbook: Principles for effective revenue generation

 Southern Grist isn’t holding back.

-As a rough set of guidelines:
+As a rough set of guidelines for craft beer marketing:

 • 1-2 posts per day on Facebook is the sweet spot.
 Above 3 and you’ll start to see a pretty significant dropoff.
 Stack a FB Live session or two on top of that to top it off, and make the algorithm work in your favor.